Introducing the Alex and Elisabeth Lewyt Charitable Trust Grants

 Alex & Elisabeth Lewyt Wholly Charitable Trust

-After her passing in 2012, Mrs. Lewyt left the bulk of her and her husband’s fortune to the newly created Alex & Elisabeth Lewyt Wholly Charitable Trust, to carry on their philanthropy in perpetuity.
+After her passing in 2012, Mrs. Lewyt left the bulk of her and her husband’s fortune to the newly created Alex & Elisabeth Lewyt Charitable Trust, to carry on their philanthropy in perpetuity.
 Focusing mostly on Long Island, the Trust seeks to support organizations and programs that are consistent with its mission through grants and other initiatives.